mbrandonw/mbrandonw.github.io/_posts/2015-01-13-solutions-to-proof-in-functions.markdown

 ```

 Note that `()` stands for both the type *and* the only value in that type.
 Also note that `Void` is a typealias for `()`.
 This is why any function `A -> Void` does not need a return statement, because there is only one possible value to return!

+9.)
+This bonus question will be the topic of a future article :)